 Early Notables of the Basien family (pre 1700)

-, a follower of Edmund Spenser and it best known for his eulogy he wrote about...
-Another 32 words (2 lines of text) are included under the topic Early Basien Notables in all our PDF Extended History products and printed products wherever possible.
+Another 46 words (3 lines of text) are included under the topic Early Basien Notables in all our PDF Extended History products and printed products wherever possible.

 Amongst the settlers in North America with this distinguished name Basien were John Bass who settled in Virginia in 1637; followed by another Thomas Bass in Virginia in 1653; Gregory Bass settled in Virginia in 1642; Abraham Bass settled in Maryland in 1774.